Find Affordable College Courses

 Estherville, IA

-A rank of #3 on this year’s list means Iowa Lakes Community College is a great place for environmental control technology students working on their associate degree.
-Located in the town of Estherville, Iowa Lakes Community College is a public college with a small student population.
+Out of the 4 schools in Iowa that were part of this year’s ranking, Iowa Lakes Community College landed the # 3 spot on the list.
+Located in the remote town of Estherville, Iowa Lakes Community College is a public school with a small student population.

 On average, environmental control tech graduates from Iowa Lakes Community College take out $15,832 in student loans while working on their Associate Degree.